For Immediate Release: February 24, 2012

 803.933.1256 (o) or firstname.lastname@example.org

-Town Surfside Beach Councilmember Graduates from Municipal Elected Officials Institute of Government
+Town of Williamston Councilmember Graduates from Municipal Elected Officials Institute of Government

-Ellen Saltzman, Clemson University, Strom Thurmond Institute of Government and Public Affairs; Mayor Paul Miller, City of Orangeburg; Councilmember Anna Dodge, Town of Surfside Beach and Bill Tomes, University of South Carolina, Institute for Public Service and Policy Research
+Ellen Saltzman, Clemson University, Strom Thurmond Institute of Government and Public Affairs; Mayor Paul Miller, City of Orangeburg; Councilmember Dr. Mack Durham, Town of Williamston and Bill Tomes, University of South Carolina, Institute for Public Service and Policy Research

 (download high-res version)

-Councilmember Anna Dodge from the Town of Surfside Beach graduated from the Municipal Elected Officials Institute of Government on February 15.
+Councilmember Dr. Mack Durham from the Town of Williamston graduated from the Municipal Elected Officials Institute of Government on February 15.
 Graduates received their diplomas during the Municipal Association of South Carolina’s Hometown Legislative Action Day

-Established in 1986, the Institute is a program of the Municipal Association of South Carolina
+Established in 1986, the Institute is a program of the Municipal Association of South Carolin

 “For more than 20 years, the Association has encouraged local elected officials to participate in the Institute, whether they are newly elected or have served for a while,” said Miriam Hair, executive director of the Municipal Association.
 “This Institute gives elected leaders with diverse personal and professional backgrounds an understanding and overview of the details of running a local government.”